RRZE-HPC/likwid/doc/likwid-doxygen.md

 \subsection accessD Setting up access for hardware performance monitoring Hardware performance monitoring on x86 is enabled using model-specific registers (MSR).
 MSR registers are special registers not part of the instruction set architecture.
 To read and write to these registers the x86 ISA provides special instructions.
 These instructions can only be executed in protected mode or in other words only kernel code can execute these instructions.
 Fortunately, any Linux kernel 2.6 or newer provides access to these registers via a set of device files.
 This allows to implement all of the functionality in user space.
 Still it does not allow to use those more advanced features of hardware performance monitoring which require to setup interrupt service routines  or kernel located memory.

 Per default only root has read/write access to these msr device files.
-In order to use the LIKWID tools, which need access to these files (likwid-perfctr, likwid-powermeter and likwid-agent) as standard user, you need to setup access rights to these files.
+In order to use the LIKWID tools, which need access to these files (likwid-perfctr, likwid-powermeter, ...) as standard user, you need to setup access rights to these files.

 likwid-perfctr, likwid-powermeter and likwid-features require the Linux <CODE>msr</CODE> kernel module.
 This module is part of most standard distro kernels.
 You have to be root to do the initial setup.